The official blog of the Lung Institute.

 Interestingly, unlike many other interstitial lung diseases, siderosis rarely causes symptoms.
 For this reason, it is sometimes referred to as a benign form of pneumoconiosis.
 Nonetheless, siderosis can lead to other conditions that produce their own symptoms.

 At this time there is no cure for siderosis and, as with other interstitial lung diseases, the lung damage caused by siderosis is irreversible.
-If you have developed siderosis, however, the Lung Institute offers stem cell treatment options that may promote healing and may slow the progression of the condition.
-Please call the Lung Institute today at (800) 729-3065 if you are interested in learning more about our stem cell therapy procedures for siderosis.
-Our caring team members will be happy to explain how treatment using stem cells has the potential to help you breathe easier.
+If you have developed siderosis, however, the Lung Institute offers cellular therapy options that may promote healing and may slow the progression of the condition.
+Please call the Lung Institute today at (800) 729-3065 if you are interested in learning more about our cellular therapy procedures for siderosis.
+Our caring team members will be happy to explain how treatment using cells has the potential to help you breathe easier.